savonet/book/streaming.md

 it to the soundcard.

 The frame duration is always supposed to be "small" so that values are constant over a frame.
-For this reason and in order to gain performance, expressions are evaluated only once at the beginning of each frame.
+For this reason, and in order to gain performance, expressions are evaluated only once at the beginning of each frame.
 For instance, the following script plays music at a random volume: